epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 And running it confirms that, indeed, Kaprekar's routine converges to 6174 for all 4-digit numbers as long as the number is not a single repeated digit.

-### Wait wasn't this about maths or something?
+### Wait, wasn't this about maths or something?

 Well, yes.
 And no. The story starts as a maths puzzle, but it's really about the journey after that.

 In my case at least, when i learned about Kaprekar's result, my mind immediately jumped from "that cannot be!" to "i *must* write a program to check this for all numbers!".
 And you can see where my curiosity wandered while writing that program:

-* to different ways of expressing the same thing and trying to find one i like the best
+* to different ways of expressing the same idea and trying to find one i like the best
 * to recursion vs iteration
 * to programming languages' questionable syntactic choices
 * to programming languages' philosophies